ujjwalguptaofficial/osnft-doc/docs/nftomics/creator.md

 # Creator

-Creator is the person who has taken the initiate to solve the problem and start the open source project.
+Creator is the person who has taken the initiative to solve the problem and start the open source project.

 A lot of hardwork is done by creator including but not limited to defined in [work](work) section.